Hierarchical Clustering Based on Dissimilarity or Beta-Diversity

 numeric

 vector indicating the height(s) at which the tree should be cut.
-Should not be used at the same time asn_clust
+This parameter should not be used simultaneously withn_clust

 .- find_h